 It turns out that it’s also impossible to determine precisely where one “language” leaves off and another begins.

 An example is certain languages—um, dialects?—in Ethiopia.
-According to data from Sharon Rose of the University of California, San Diego, speakers of Soddo say, for “he thatched a roof,” kəddənəm.
+According to data from Sharon Rose of UC San Diego, speakers of Soddo say, for he thatched a roof, kəddənəm.
 (The upside-down e is pronounced a lot like the oo in foot.)
 Not far away, people speaking Muher say it starting with kh instead of k: khəddənəm.
 A further ways distant, people who speak what they call Ezha say it with an r in the place of the n: khəddərəm.
 In Gyeto, the same word is khətərə.
 Then in Endegen they start with an h instead of a kh: həttərə.
-Now, where we started and where we finished look like what one might call different languages: Soddo’s kəddənəm and Endegen’s həttərə seem about as distinct as French’s dimanche and Italian’s domenica for Sunday.
-But in between Soddo and Endegen are several other stages—I only gave a few of them—that each differ from the previous one by just a little change, such that the speakers can converse.
+Now, where we started and where we finished look like what one might call different languages: Soddo’s kəddənəm and Endegen’s həttərə seem about as distinct as French’s dimanche and Italian’s domenica, for Sunday.
+But in between Soddo and Endegen are several other stages—I gave only a few of them—that each differ from the previous one by just a little change, such that the speakers can converse.
 If those stages are “dialects,” what are they “dialects” of?
 Both Soddo and Endegen over on the ends?

 The idea of distinguishing “languages” from “dialects” is of no logical use here.
 As often as not, it’s more that speech is a little different from place to place, such that a person can get along speaking when in the town a few valleys over; one starts having trouble the further away he gets; and after a traveling a certain distance can no longer understand a thing anyone is saying.

-Despite Sacha’s defensiveness, it’s not the case that what one is taught to think of as “dialects” are somehow more lowly or simple.
+Despite Sacha’s defensiveness, it’s not the case that what one is taught to think of as “dialects” are somehow lowlier or simpler.
 As often as not, obscure, unwritten “dialects” are much more grammatically complicated than familiar “languages.”
-The Foreign Service Institute ranks what it calls languages in terms of their difficulty for English-speakers; the hardest to learn to speak include Finnish, Georgian, Hungarian, Mongolian, Thai, and Vietnamese.
+The Foreign Service Institute ranks what it calls languages in terms of their difficulty for English speakers; the hardest to learn to speak include Finnish, Georgian, Hungarian, Mongolian, Thai, and Vietnamese.
 However, just about any Native American, Australian Aboriginal, or indigenous African tongue would easily rank among these in terms of difficulty, and actually, many obscure tongues around the world make any language on the FSI list look like a toy.
-For example, in Archi, spoken in the Caucasus mountains, a verb can occur in 1,502,839 different forms—that’s over a thousand times more forms than the number of people who even speak it (about 1,200).
+For example, in Archi, spoken in the Caucasus mountains, a verb can occur in 1,502,839 different forms—that’s more than a thousand times more forms than the number of people who even speak it (about 1,200).